No one knows postseason futility like the Twins: 18 straight losses over 16 years

 For Minnesota fans, playoff losses have become far too predictable.
 At 18 straight, the Twins pushed two ahead of the Blackhawks and five ahead of the Boston Red Sox (1986 to 1995), who have the second-longest MLB streak.
 Tied at 14 games in other leagues are the NHL’s Los Angeles Kings (1993 to 2001) and the NBA’s Detroit Pistons, whose playoff losing streak began in 2008 and is ongoing.

-The NFL’s Detroit Lions also possess a record playoff losing streak — nine games, dating to a lopsided loss to Washington in the 1992 NFC championship game — that continues to this day.
+The NFL’s Detroit Lions also possess a record playoff losing streak — nine games, dating back to a lopsided loss to Washington in the 1992 NFC championship game — that continues to this day.

-The Twins’ streak dates to Oct.
+The Twins’ streak dates back to Oct.
 6, 2004, when they dropped Game 2 of an American League Division Series against the Yankees in 12 innings.
-New York won the next two games to finish off that series, then won the next three against Boston in the American League Championship Series before the Red Sox staged an unprecedented rally, starting with a 12-inning win in Game 4, to move on to the World Series.
+New York won the next two games to finish off that series then won the next three against Boston in the American League Championship Series before the Red Sox staged an unprecedented rally, starting with a 12-inning win in Game 4, to move on to the World Series.

 The Twins made it back to the divisional round in 2006, 2009 and 2010, only to lose 3-0 each time, including twice more to the Yankees.
-New York again bounced Minnesota in a one-and-done wild card game in 2017, and the Bronx Bombers continued their dominance in 2019, posting yet another 3-0 LDS sweep of the Twins.
+New York again bounced Minnesota in a one-and-done wild-card game in 2017, and the Bronx Bombers continued their dominance in 2019, posting yet another 3-0 LDS sweep of the Twins.

 So at least this year’s heartbreak came against different foe.
 Then again, the Astros became the sport’s supervillains in the wake of a sign-stealing scandal that earned the franchise major penalties in January.